 I'm not overly impressed with the photos they have on offer either, but...you get what you pay for.
 If you're okay with the image quality and manage to find out what "streaming" photos means, this might be a good option for you.

-As for Dreamstime’s pricing, you can choose between subscription plans or credit purchases.
+As for Dreamstime's pricing, you can choose between subscription packages or per image credit purchases.

 What kind of name is this for a website?
 You've got me, but they're pretty popular.